 Today’s class was about chapter two of On Liberty.
 The topic of this chapter is liberty of thought and expression.
 Mill seeks to show that society should never suppress opinions.

 I started off by distinguishing expressions of opinion, which Mill says society may never regulate, from other kinds of speech, which I think he should allow society to regulate.
-For example, I think that society can legitimately prevent people from publishing instructions on how to make nuclear weapons or other people’s private information.
+For example, I think that society can legitimately prevent people from publishing other people’s private information or instructions on how to make nuclear weapons.
 I would be surprised if Mill did not agree.
 The expression of opinion is different than the publication of facts.
 Mill is arguing for near absolute protection of the former while not saying much, as far as I can see, about the latter.

 There is one other qualification that is important to bear in mind.
 Mill thinks society should not eliminate the expression of an opinion.
 He does not think that it cannot regulate the expression of an opinion.
 If you look at the beginning of chapter 3, he makes this quite plain.
 Everyone should be allowed to express the opinion that the corn dealers are starving the poor.
 But the state can prevent someone from expressing this opinion in front of an angry mob that is ready to riot.